 Session number to close, based on the session number displayed by the SHOW STATUS command.
 If omitted, closes the current session.
-If there are any other connections open, Client-TELNET resets the current session to the "next" one.
+If there are any other connections open, the Telnet client resets the current session to the "next" one.

 You can use the SHOW STATUS command to display a list of open connections.
 These examples start with HOMER as the current session.
-There are three TELNET connections, as follows, with the current session being on HOMER:
+There are three telnet connections, as follows, with the current session being on HOMER:

 '''

-1. BART.nene.com, telnet (192.168.1.92,23).
+BART.example.com, telnet (192.168.1.92,23).

-2. MARGE.nene.com, telnet (192.168.1.91,23).
+MARGE.example.com, telnet (192.168.1.91,23).

--->3.
-HOMER.nene.com, telnet (192.168.1.90,23).
+->3.
+HOMER.example.com, telnet (192.168.1.90,23).

 '''

-1 This example ends the session on MARGE.
+1. This example ends the session on MARGE.
 The current session is still HOMER.
 You can close any other session without affecting the status of the current session.

-'''

-TELNET-S-LCLCLOSED, Local connection closed

--TELNET-I-SESSION, Session 02, host marge.nene.com, port 23

-%TELNET-I-CURRSESSION, current session is now 3, homer.nene.com
+TELNET>CLOSE 2 %TELNET-S-LCLCLOSED, Local connection closed -TELNET-I-SESSION, Session 02, host marge.example.com, port 23 %TELNET-I-CURRSESSION, current session is now 3, homer.example.com

-'''

-2 This example ends the current session on HOMER and defaults to the session on BART.
-Because you are closing the current session, Client-TELNET resets the current session to the "next" connected session.
+2. This example ends the current session on HOMER and defaults to the session on BART.
+Because you are closing the current session, the Telnet client resets the current session to the "next" connected session.

-'''

-TELNET-S-LCLCLOSED, Local connection closed

--TELNET-I-SESSION, Session 03, host homer.nene.com, port 23

-%TELNET-I-CURRSESSION, current session is now 1, bart.nene.com
+TELNET>CLOSE %TELNET-S-LCLCLOSED, Local connection closed -TELNET-I-SESSION, Session 03, host homer.example.com, port 23 %TELNET-I-CURRSESSION, current session is now 1, bart.example.com

-'''